WP-for-Church/Sermon-Manager/readme.txt

 = 2.4.4 =
 * Fix shortcode pagination broken on front page (thanks @antgiant)
 * Fix new audio player not loading on some old themes
+* Add an option to show key verse in "Recent Sermons" widget
-* Show HTML tags for iTunes by default (can be disabled in settings)
+* Add HTML tags display in podcast description (can be disabled in settings)
 * Improve scripts & styles loading (website performance improvements)

 = 2.4.3 =